Google is fantastic, aren't they?

 To get started, make a list of your top competitors.
 Then put their brand name in quotes, into the search box located on the page like this:

-From there you can choose options such as how often, what sources, language, region, how many deliveries, and email address.
-I always change “how often” to “as-it-happens” and “how many” to “all results,” but feel free to play around with what works.
+From there, you can choose options such as how often, what sources, language, region, how many deliveries, and email addresses.
+I always change "how often" to "as-it-happens."
+I also change "how many" to "all results," but feel free to play around with what works.

 Common Use Cases for Hotels

 I would first set up an alert for my brand name in all quotes, and then another one without the quotes to see what came up.
-The reason for this is that this is a good way to catch unlinked brand mentions for your hotel.
-If someone is mentioning you, it could be a good opportunity for you to gain a link back to your page, thus increasing your exposure.
+The reason for this is that this is an excellent way to catch the unlinked brand mentions for your hotel.
+If someone is mentioning you, it could be a unique opportunity for you to gain a link back to your page, thus increasing your exposure.